 Because we are now involving others and we are creating through this chakra, it is important to define how far we will go to please or disappoint, to be right or to be happy, to give and to receive, in order to fulfill our own desires and ultimately the desires of others.
 I firmly believe in win-win-win and this is what this code must take into consideration.
-It a promise to always look for the three-way win in every circumstance.
+It is a commitment to always look for the three-way-win in every circumstance.
 Even though many contracts involve only two parties, there is always a third that is also being affected.
-Be aware of this: of who and how your agreements affect, because of what is created.
+Be aware of this; of who and how your agreements affect and what this creates, now and in the future.

 They say that humans can make up to 35,000 choices in a day.
 That means that we have 35,000 opportunities to shine or shame.
 Shame is defined as, “a painfulfeeling of humiliation or distress caused by the consciousness of wrong or foolish behaviour.”
 Shame is more than a painful emotion, it is also a physical sensation that is brought on by stress or distress.

 We are here on earth to act and do – we are made to act and do.
 So why do we carry so much shame?
 Perhaps it is because of the constant bombardment from the media and the outside world, which creates a lack of listening to our inner wisdom and voice.
 This can leave us with the constant feeling of discontent or failure because of the fear that we have made the wrong choice – so we hang on too long, do what we are told or we try to do it all – all out of fear of being shames; even when we know it is not the right choice, which is the real definition of shame.